sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/retrieval-augmented-generation.md

 While the RAG technique doesn't require the use of embeddings or vector databases, adding an information retrieval component to your RAG system can improve overall performance of compound AI systems.
-To create a vector database, first the documents or data is converted into a mathematical representation of meaning, a text embedding, that is a set of numeric vectors that are used for matching and creating relationships.
+To create a vector database, first the documents or data is converted into a mathematical representation as a text embedding, or set of numeric vectors, that are used for matching and creating relationships.

 These text embeddings are then stored in a database or datastore and then can be queried by first converting a query into a text embedding and then finding the stored embeddings